osawa-naotaka/unisearch/example/nuxt/01.basic/README.md

 - A search index is initialized by passing the keyword array to `createIndex`
 - User input is captured through a text field, binding to the `query` variable
-- Search execution is automated using [VueUse](https://vueuse.org/)'s `computedAsync`, which triggers a new search whenever `query` changes and updates the `result` variable
+- Search execution is automated using `watch`, which triggers a new search whenever `query` changes and updates the `result` variable
 - Search results are referenced using the `SearchResult` type's `id` field, which maps to the original keyword's position in the `target` array

 ### Additional Notes